 How about Jewell Towne Vineyards on the coast, the oldest winery in NH and considered one of the top 50 winery destinations in the country.
 Wow, high praise!

-There are two in the Dartmouth-Lake Sunapee region for you to try: Haunting Whisper Vineyards in Danbury and Taylor Brothers Sugarhouse and Creamery in Meriden.
+The Dartmouth-Lake Sunapee region has wine and cheese for you to try: Haunting Whisper Vineyards in Danbury and Taylor Brothers Sugarhouse and Creamery in Meriden.
 They’re about an hour away from each other.
 I’d check out the Taylor Brothers and then wander over to Artisan Park in Windsor for some more cheese from the Cheeseboard, jam from Blake Hill, spirits from Silo or brews from Harpoon.
 Yum!
 You can also check out the Top 5 distilleries from Trip Advisor or the Top 10 Wineries in NH from Trip Advisor too.